schobernoise/Language-Construction-Tool/README.md

 - On Startup, the integrity class checks all crucial modules
 - Database Check: Is the start.db in place and right, if not, build it new.
-- Also for the config file
+- Also for the config file, it has to build it on first startup

 **Database builder**
 - Make own Database builder script